microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2CTempHumidity/CS/README.md

 ## Test the sample on the target device

 Run the app on the target device to ensure the sensor is connected correctly.
+Use the "test mode" switch, "-t{seconds}".

 ```
-PS C:\data\modules\i2ctemp> .\I2CTempHumidity.exe
+PS C:\data\modules\i2ctemp> .\I2CTempHumidity.exe -t5
 2/23/2019 10:16:05 PM: Model: Si7021
 2/23/2019 10:16:05 PM: Serial Number: 976CD8F615FFFFFF
 2/23/2019 10:16:05 PM: Firmware Rev: 2.0